-Conservation, wildlife, and shooting sports gives 4-H members an opportunity to share their knowledge and field experience about conservation, wildlife, and shooting sports.
-When creating an exhibit make sure to take close account of the rules while taking into account the different laws that surround those areas.
+Conservation, Wildlife, and Shooting Sports gives 4-H members an opportunity to share their knowledge and field experience about conservation, wildlife, and shooting sports.
+When creating an exhibit make sure to pay close attention to the rules while taking into account the different laws that surround those areas.